 My sister is expecting a baby boy this Spring!
 I couldn’t be more excited for her.
 If you follow my blog you’re probably starting to feel like you know her yourself.
 She’s been featured in my Stitch Fix Reviews (most recently a Maternity Fix) and you got to see all the details of her Bridal Shower and Bachelorette Party.
 She’s pretty special to me and I couldn’t wait to throw a baby shower in her honor.
+I’m sharing the boy baby shower ideas we used including decor, food and games.

-Blue Hydrangeas added the perfect floral touch.
+Blue Hydrangeas add the perfect floral touch.

-I kept the food pretty simple.
+Keep the food pretty simple.

 - A Veggie Tray